xdrpp/stc/stc.1.md

 :	Print usage information.

 `-i`
-:	Edit in place--overwrite the input file with the stc's output.
+:	Edit in place---overwrite the input file with the stc's output.
 Only available in default mode.

 `-import-key`
 : Read a private key from the terminal (or standard input) and write